hemantksingh/messup-learn/People/Capabilites.md

 Other competencies to look out for:

-* Get buyin for tech debt, ability to sell your ideas
+* Ability to sell your ideas e.g. get buyin for tech debt
   * provide solid building blocks for rapid delivery
   * reduce the number of support issues in a particular area of the code
-* Demonstrate progress transparently
+* Working in the open - demonstrate progress transparently
   * able to switch from individual contributor to collaborate with the wider team
   * run demos and share progress with others